Marco-Santoni/paper-submision-checklist/README.md

 ## Contribute

 Any contribution to the list is welcome!
+Feel free to submit a new issue or start a new branch.